 Rhinoplasty is a complex operation, and therefore it has a higher rate of revision when compared to other cosmetic surgery procedures.
 It is possible for your nose to look great after the initial surgery but at a later time changes in unexpected ways.
 Sometimes even the initial surgery does not meet your expectations from the start.
 The tip may still be too long, or the bump is still noticeable, or maybe you aren’t able to breathe as well.
 The surgeon may tell you they can refine the initial result and perform an additional procedure called a revision rhinoplasty.
 Many Plastic Surgeons think this is one of the most challenging surgeries they perform, and others do not even attempt revision rhinoplasty for their own patient or work from another surgeon.
 It is important to note that even in the hands of a very skilled surgeon, the need for a revision procedure may arise.

-The Revision Rhinoplasty is often a similar experience to the initial surgery, unless a different surgeon is selected.
+The revision rhinoplasty is often a similar experience to the initial surgery unless a different surgeon is selected.
 The procedure often takes longer due to the very nature that it is more complicated to fix than the primary surgery.
-Our Revision Rhinoplasty surgeries are performed in our AAAASF accredited operating suite under IV sedation or general anesthesia.
-Our doctors most often perform an open Rhinoplasty, which gives the best visualization of the structures and provides the best results.
-With this approach there is a small incision between the nostrils which is not visible after healing.
+Our revision rhinoplasties are performed in our AAAASF accredited operating suite under IV sedation or general anesthesia.
+Our doctors most often perform an open rhinoplasty, which gives the best visualization of the structures and provides the best results.
+With this approach, there is a small incision between the nostrils which is not visible after healing.
 A splint is placed over the bridge of the nose for protection during the first week to ten days after the operation.
-A closed Rhinoplasty is performed when appropriate for the particular situation in which case the work is performed through the nostrils and no visible incision is made between the nostrils.
+A closed rhinoplasty is performed when appropriate for the particular situation in which case the work is performed through the nostrils and no visible incision is made between the nostrils.
 Some revisions may be extremely complex and require cartilage grafts, but the need for this is rare.
-The procedure takes approximately 1.5 – 2 hours.
+The procedure takes approximately 1.5 to 2 hours.

-Following the procedure the patient remains in our recovery area until they are alert and feel comfortable enough to leave.
+Following the procedure, the patient remains in our recovery area until they are alert and feel comfortable enough to leave.
 The type of anesthesia we use rarely results in nausea, and some patients only complain of a slight headache following the procedure.
-In these situations Tylenol is adequate for the discomfort.
+In these situations, Tylenol is adequate for the discomfort.
 We do provide a stronger pain medication which can be taken if needed.
 Some patients will have their nose packed, which can be slightly uncomfortable as you can only breathe through the mouth until the packing is removed a day or two later.
 Most patients do not like to return to work or school because of the splint they are required to wear.
 We have had patients who do return to work wearing the splint a few days after their Revision Rhinoplasty.
 At one week the patient returns to the office for the splint and stitch removal ( if an open approach was performed.)
 It is at this point the patient can see the initial results of the procedure, but it is important to remember the final result can take months.
-Patients are advised as to when they can return to physical activities, and the average timeframe is 6-8 weeks.
-There is nothing worse than being so excited to finally have the initial Rhinoplasty only to have the end result be a disappointment.
-It is a relief to know that a Revision Rhinoplasty procedure can make improvements.
+Patients are advised as to when they can return to physical activities, and the average timeframe is six to eight weeks.
+There is nothing worse than being so excited to finally have the initial rhinoplasty only to have the end result be a disappointment.
+It is a relief to know that a revision rhinoplasty procedure can make improvements.

 Terms to Know

-Naris – This is a synonym for nostrils.
-A revision Rhinoplasty may require the surgeon to make the nostrils small or more symmetrical.
+Nares – This is a synonym for nostrils.
+A revision rhinoplasty may require the surgeon to make the nostrils small or more symmetrical.

 What is meant by a Parrot or Polly Beak?

 This occurs when the hump on the bridge of the nose has not been reduced enough.
 It can also result from a buildup of scar tissue.
-To correct this situation, a Revision Rhinoplasty is indicated.
+To correct this situation, revision rhinoplasty is indicated.

 Is it true that the nose changes over the years so the results will not last?

-It is true that our noses change almost every year, so following a primary Rhinoplasty procedure you are not imagining things when you think it looks different a few years following the procedure than it did 6 months after the procedure.
+It is true that our noses change almost every year, so following a primary rhinoplasty procedure, you are not imagining things when you think it looks different a few years following the procedure than it did six months after the procedure.
 Some people experience subtle, unnoticeable changes and others more visible.
 So when you think your nose looks like it is growing or has gotten fuller in the tip, it very well may have.
-This is often what prompts patients to seek Revision Rhinoplasty years after the primary nose surgery.
+This is often what prompts patients to seek revision rhinoplasty years after the primary nose surgery.

 What do I do if I am disappointed with my results?

-How far out can Revision Rhinoplasty be performed?
+How far out can a revision rhinoplasty be performed?